 Installation.
 Sharing Resources.
 Setting Up Security.
 Sharing Internet Connections.

 Considering the Importance of the Power Supply.
-Power Supply Function and Operation.
+Primary Function and Operation.

 Power Supply Form Factors.

 PC/XT Style.
 AT/Desk Style.
 AT/Tower Style.
 Baby-AT Style.
 LPX Style.
 ATX Style.
 NLX Style.
-SFX Style (Micro-ATX Motherboards).
+SFX Style.

-ATX Auxiliary and Optional Power Connector.
-Power Switch Connectors.
-Disk Drive Power Connectors.
+Peripheral and Floppy Drive Power Connectors.
 Physical Connector Part Numbers.
-The Power_Good Signal.

 Power Supply Loading.
 Power Supply Ratings.
-Power Supply Specifications.
-Power Supply Certifications.
-Power-Use Calculations.
-Power Off When Not in Use.
-Power Management.
+Other Power Supply Specifications.
+Power Factor Correction.
+Power Supply Safety Certifications.

 Energy Star Systems.
 Advanced Power Management.
-Advanced Configuration and Power Interface (ACPI).
+Advanced Configuration and Power Interface.

 Power Supply Troubleshooting.